Nicolas Cage Just Blessed Us With a Classic Nicolas Cage Video

-Nicolas Cage seems to be embracing his wide-reaching jokes about some of his less-than-nuanced performances.
+Nicolas Cage seems to be embracing the wide-reaching jokes about some of his less-than-nuanced performances.

 During an interview with Variety to promote his new movie Mom and Dad alongside director Brian Taylor and co-stars Selma Blair and Anne Winters at the Toronto International Film Festival, Cage shot down a question about going overboard in certain scenes by explaining that he sets the bar for exaggerated performances.